 Signs of the end of time are mentioned in our authentic Hadith collections, organised under a chapter called fitan (tribulations).
 There are also whole books dedicated to this genre like the book called Fitan by Nu’aym Ibn Hammad (RA).

 This obviously shows that this is an important chapter in our tradition.
-There are many reasons for this of which I some important ones here.
+There are many reasons for this, of which some important ones are included here.

 Signs of the hour (the end of time) are a matter of Iman for us and our fellow Muslims.
 This chapter strengthens our faith in the Qiyamah and the reckoning, and the life after this one.
 It also keeps our minds spiritually focused on the akhirah, the eternal live, and weakens our attachment to this temporary life, keeping us in perspective.

 Allah (SWT) confirms that the end of time is indeed near in the Qur’an, and Allah (SWT) warns people, ‘Are they waiting for the hour that it comes to them suddenly for its signs have already arrived?
 But once the hour has actually arrived, what use it will it be then to take heed?’
 (Muhammad 47:13) Thus another reason is for Muslims to take heed of Allah’s warnings that the end is sudden and the time to change and believe in Allah is now.